Forklift Trucks - Loading and Unloading

-What vehicles can you load and unload using forklift trucks?
+- When should you load and unload materials using forklift trucks?

-How should you prepare the work area for using a forklift truck for loading/unloading operation?
+- How should you prepare the work area before using a forklift truck for the loading or unloading operation?

 - Chock the vehicles' wheels.